thomkell/Medical-Information-Hub-Chatbot/README.md

 ## Important Note on Data

-The dataset used to train this model is **not included** in this repository due to potential licensing and privacy concerns.
+The dataset used to train the model is **not included** in this repository due to potential licensing and privacy concerns.
 If you wish to use similar data, you can:

 1. **Scrape Data from MedlinePlus:**
    - Visit [MedlinePlus](https://medlineplus.gov/) and use a web scraper to collect medical information.
 Please ensure you comply with their terms of service.